AlexiaDelorme/project-exoplanets/README.md

 - The structure of the project and the selection of the data as well as the way they are displayed were entitely done by myself (ie. choice of data, choice of graphs etc...).
 - The content in the introduction section and specifically the definition of exoplanet is excerpted from this [NASA Webpage](https://solarsystem.nasa.gov/planets/in-depth/).
 - The data on which this project was built were obtained thanks to the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=planets).
-- *Comment regarding building my dataset* :
+- *Coments on how I built my dataset:*
     - Before building my own dataset, I analysed each data field provided in the auto-populated "confirmed planets" file directly downloadable on the NASA Exoplanet Archive website.
 I was able to identify what data were relevant for my project thanks to the very detailed information on table data columns provided [here](https://exoplanetarchive.ipac.caltech.edu/docs/API_exoplanet_columns.html).
     - I was then able to select what data I wanted to use for my project by reviewing all the possible information available from their database.
 To be honest, this part took me very long and I deeply thank my dad, who is a Physicist, for his patience in going through all the information with me!
     - I received inspiration for the choice of correlation graphs thanks to the pre-generated plots available in the NASA Exoplanet Archive website [here](https://exoplanetarchive.ipac.caltech.edu/exoplanetplots/).